-Agriculture and Markets Law Section 305-a provides farmers and agricultural operations located with County sponsored agricultural districts specific protections against local zoning regulation that may be unreasonably restrictive and cause undue interference with legitimate agricultural practices as defined by State law.
-Because many of the active farms in the Town of Cicero are located within a County administered agricultural district, they are afforded the protections available through Section 305-a.
+Agriculture and Markets Law Section 305-a provides farmers and agricultural operations located within County-sponsored agricultural districts specific protections against local zoning regulations that may cause undue interference with legitimate agricultural practices as defined by State law.
+Because many of the active farms in the Town of Onondaga are located within a County administered agricultural district, they are afforded the protections of Section 305-a.
+In 2002 the New York State Legislature also amended Town Law Section 283-a to require local governments to ensure that their laws, ordinances, or other regulations that might apply to agricultural operations located in State certified agricultural districts do not "...unreasonably restrict or regulate farm operations in contravention of Article 25-AAA of the Agriculture and Markets Law, unless it can be shown that the public health or safety is threatened."

-In 2002 the New York State Legislature amended Town Law Section 283-a to require local governments to ensure that their laws, ordinances, or other regulations that might apply to agricultural operations located in State certified agricultural districts do not "...unreasonably restrict or regulate farm operations in contravention of Article 25-AAA of the Agriculture and Markets Law, unless it can be shown that the public health or safety is threatened."
-Agriculture and farming are interchangeable terms in this report along with agricultural operations and farms.
+Agriculture and farming are interchangeable terms in this report, along with agricultural operations and farms.